 Pier, boat on fire along False River

-NEW ROADS - A boat on fire was left drifting on False River Monday morning.
+NEW ROADS - A boat on fire was left drifting on False River on Monday morning.

 The Pointe Coupee Parish Sheriff's Office said a home on Island Road's pier caught fire, along with a boat parked there.
 The boat started drifting out into False River.